cherryisaac/My-Book-List-react.js/src/README.md

 TODOs:
 - Create loading screen
 - Footer credit
-- Figure out how to change book background image when switching to Night mode
 - Adjust image to a fixed size when adding a new book